Hidden Hertford

 Hidden Hertford logo

 Hidden Hertford was established in 2008.
 It was formed following an approach by Hidden Britain, itself a section of Visit Britain.
-The aim was to bring Hertford to the attention of a wider public by promoting social, historical and architectural features that were largely unknown or ignored.
+The aim was to bring Hertford to the attention of a wider public by promoting social, historical and architectural features that were largely unknown but of much interest to the resident and tourist alike.

-Initially this was not supported by either Hertford County Council or East Herts District Council as their remit is ‘strategic’ so the idea of launching a heritage tour with its own website was really a personal crusade alongside my existing role as Town Centre Manager.
+Initially this was not supported by neither Hertford County Council nor East Herts District Council or Hertford Town Council as their remit is ‘strategic’ so the idea of launching a heritage tour with its own website was really a personal crusade alongside my existing role as Town Centre Manager.

-Myself and a colleague raised substantial funds from various sources such as the National Lottery Awards for All, Action for Market Towns, Grown in Herts and the East of England Development Agency.
+Myself and a colleague from East Herts Council raised substantial funds from various sources such as the National Lottery Awards for All, Action for Market Towns, Grown in Herts and the East of England Development Agency.

-The money was used to fund new information desks for Hertford Museum and education days and support for exhibitors on our Farmers Market.
+The money was used to fund computers and information desks for Hertford Museum as well as education days and support for exhibitors on our Farmers Market.

-We also ran trips along the River Lea, stalls at local agricultural shows and rural walks covering local farms and afternoon teas.
+We also ran trips along the River Lea, stalls at local agricultural shows and rural walks covering local farms who served afternoon teas.

 The most interesting aspect was the innovative audio/visual tours of Hertford